 The small Soybean Looper has a big appetite for more than just its namesake, making it an all-around pest for food producers.

 The Soybean Looper caterpillar is a pesky little larva that feeds on popular food crops.
-Leaves and sometimes fruits of soybeans, lettuce, tomato, sweet potato, peanut, and vegetables in the cabbage family are dietary options.
+Leaves and sometimes the fruits of soybeans, lettuce, tomato, sweet potato, peanut, and vegetables in the cabbage family are dietary options.
 Tobacco, cotton, goldenrod, and other low-growing plants are also welcome items for dinner.
 Young caterpillars feed on the lower foliage of the plant and move upward and outward as they grow.
 Scarring from feeding on the skin and tissues of fruit creates blemishes.
-The large amount of defoliation that a population of caterpillars can inflict has rendered them serious agricultural pests.
-Adults are migratory, moving north in the warm months to reestablish populations that didn't survive the cold winter.
+The large amount of defoliation that a population of caterpillars can inflict on plants has rendered them serious agricultural pests.
+Adult moths are migratory, moving north in the warm months to reestablish populations that did not survive the cold winter.
 Two or more broods can be produced each growing season, so populations can quickly establish themselves in an area.

 Scientific Name: Chrysodeixis includens